jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ##### Note on statistical signifcance
 This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the many millions of tests performed.
-Corrections need to be made to establish statistical signfificance.
-These can be based on prior hypothesis such that variants in same region (cis-acting) or in a regulartory netowrk may interact.
-Machine learning based network analysis has been applied to this probelm in the past and may be fruitful area for exploration with Spark.
+Corrections need to be made to deterime global statistical significance.
+Corrections could be based on prior hypothesis such that variants in same region (cis-acting) or in a regulatory network may interact.
+Machine learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.

 #Credits
-Inspirations, including structure of this README and maven project from:
+Inspirations, including structure of maven project from:
 (https://github.com/nfergu/popstrat)

 Keep watching the exciting work of [Big Data Genomics](http://bdgenomics.org)